List of Major League Baseball managers: New York Mets

 The successor to two previous National League franchises in New York City (the Giants and the Dodgers), the New York Mets have existed since 1962 and have played in Queens since 1964, when they vacated the Polo Grounds in Manhattan and moved to Shea Stadium.
 Casey Stengel was the first of twenty managers.
 Gil Hodges led the team to their first championship in the 1969 World Series.
 Davey Johnson is the franchise leader in regular-season wins, with 595 during his seven-season tenure, and he led the Mets to their most recent title in the memorable 1986 World Series.
 Bobby Valentine managed the team during their next deep playoff run to the 2000 World Series.
 Terry Collins holds the record for most games managed at 1134, and his Mets record was 551–583.
 Combined with his managerial tenures with the Houston Astros and Anaheim Angels, his record was 995–1017.
 The Mets made the playoffs in Collins' fifth season as manager, and played in the 2015 World Series.
 Terry Collins retired after the 2017 season and was replaced by former Indians Pitching Coach Mickey Callaway who became the club's 21st manager.
 After two lackluster seasons Callaway was fired on October 3, 2019.
 On November 1, 2019, the Mets hired their former All-Star center fielder Carlos Beltrán to be their 22nd manager.
 After Beltran was implicated in the Houston Astros sign stealing scandal, he and the Mets agreed to a mutual parting of ways.
 On January 22, 2020, the Mets hired quality control coach Luis Rojas as the team's next manager.
 After 2021 season, the Mets announced that they would not pick up the 2022 option for Rojas.
 On December 20, 2021, Buck Showalter was announced as the club's 24th manager.
 Showalter announced that he won't return to the Mets for 2024 season.
 Carlos Mendoza was named as manager on November 13, 2023.
+Mendoza was fired during the 2026 season.
+Andy Green was hired as interim manager.